Rasheed Brokenborough

 Rasheed H. Brokenborough (born June 24, 1977) is an American former professional basketball player.
-A left-handed shooting guard, he had a successful high school career, finishing as the all-time top scorer of University City High School in Philadelphia and being considered one of the top players in the nation in his class.
+As a left-handed shooting guard, he had a successful high school career, finishing as the all-time top scorer of University City High School in Philadelphia and being considered one of the top players in the nation in his class.
 After having to sit out his first season of college basketball due to his insufficient SAT score, he was a 3-year starter at Temple.
 After going undrafted in the 1999 NBA draft, he played 11 years of professional basketball, mainly in Europe, when he won 5 national championships in 3 countries and was the EuroCup top scorer in 2004.

 High school career

 Brokenborough was born in Philadelphia and grew up in West Philadelphia, in the area that was previously known as "The Black Bottom":

 coming from a poor background, he was raised by his grandmother Beulah Brokenborough and he lived in a neighborhood where robberies and other crimes were frequent.
 He started playing organized basketball at a young age, attending George Pepper Middle School in Southwest Philadelphia, and went on to enroll at University City High School, where he started playing varsity basketball in his sophomore year.
 He primarily played in the small forward position during his high school career, and he averaged 25.8 points in his first year.
 The following season he posted averages of 24.0 points, 12 rebounds and 6 assists, and was a 2nd team All-City selection.

 For his senior year of high school Brokenborough averaged 28.5 points per game, was named All-City 1st team and player of the year, and ended his career with a total of 1,774 points, which made him the all-time scoring leader at University City.
 He was considered one of the top players of the state of Pennsylvania, and one of the best in the nation, being named as a second-team Parade All-American.